percona/postgresql-docs/CONTRIBUTING.md

 To contribute to the documentation, you should be familiar with the following technologies:

+- [Markdown](https://www.markdownguide.org/basic-syntax/) markup language.
+It is used to write the documentation.
 - [MkDocs](https://www.mkdocs.org/getting-started/) documentation generator.
-We use it to convert source ``.md`` files to .html and PDF documents.
+We use it to convert source ``.md`` files to html and PDF documents.
 - [git](https://git-scm.com/) and [GitHub](https://guides.github.com/activities/hello-world/)
 - [Docker](https://docs.docker.com/get-docker/).
 It allows you to run MkDocs in a virtual environment instead of installing it and its dependencies on your machine.